 The Greenway Coalition supports a Streetcar on the Greenway; among its many benefits, a Streetcar will help improve safety on the Greenway, provide a swift, off-road transit option in the corridor, and facilitate connectivity between the existing Hiawatha Light Rail and future Southwest Light Rail.
 We believe that this will provide vitality and strength to the Midtown Corridor’s neighborhoods and businesses.

-Over the past year, the Midtown Greenway Coalition has worked hard to inform neighborhood organizations and local communities about the study, and to discuss our vision for a Midtown Greenway Streetcar.
+Over the past several years, the Midtown Greenway Coalition has worked hard to inform neighborhood organizations and local communities about the study, and to discuss our vision for a Midtown Greenway Streetcar.
 Numerous organizations along the corridor have passed resolutions in support of our turf track Streetcar vision.

 We believe that a Midtown Greenway Streetcar would be good for the Greenway, good for the neighborhoods along the corridor, and good for our city.
 We hope that this Alternatives Analysis will be the first step towards getting it built!